 Step Seven: Learn to Spot Potential Fraud Risks

 Once someone has access to your assets, it is easy for them to perpetrate fraud.
 Most reliable advisors use a third-party custodian in holding your assets.
-Therefore, your accounts would be opened at a large and established firm with Fidelity or Charles Schwab.

 This move allows the advisor to trade and offer service on your account.
 However, it’s the custodian who reports transactions to you, substantiate signatures, and more.